Leody Taveras Player Props: Rangers vs. Angels

 Leody Taveras At The Plate

-- Taveras is hitting .302 with 11 doubles, two triples, five home runs and 17 walks.
+- Taveras has 11 doubles, two triples, five home runs and 17 walks while batting .301.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.